trevordbunch/cis411_lab0_req/labreports/LAB_[Dorsecles].md

 Business-
 The app should cater to the user so they will want to use it again.
 (The head honcho)

+The app should run smoothly so the user can actually use it.
+(The boss)

+The app should provide better features than the current ording apps.
+(Head of a marketing team.)

 User-
 The app should allow you to share your phone number so you can recieve a text once they are outside your classes' door so they don't disrupt the classroom.
 (Conscientious student)

+Don't make the app confusing to use (Student)

 Functional-
 The app should have an estimated waiting time so I know if there is enough time for it to get there before my next class.
 (Busy student)

+The app should have a way to cancel or edit an order.
+(Student)

+The app should have a way to tell the delivery people where I am (Student)

 Non-Functional-
 The app should look appealing.
 (Front end developer)

+The app would look cool if there were pictures of the food.
+(Student)

+System-
-System- The app should use the Messiah University Single Sign On for accounts using the messiah.edu domain (Policy IT01.02)
+The app should use the Messiah University Single Sign On for accounts using the messiah.edu domain (Policy IT01.02)

 ## 3. Assumptions
 This is an optional section, where system constraints, out of scope features or other caveats can be clearly documented.